Atur-js/calendar/README.md

 I use Google api for this project.
 You can create and use your client id and api key from (https://console.cloud.google.com).

+it's better to use chrome and main google account for login.